QuantumBFS/JuliaChallenge/README.md

 Can you solve all the puzzles in noteboook `Challenge.ipynb`?

 ## Contents
-[Test driven development](https://en.wikipedia.org/wiki/Test-driven_development) is not only interesting, also good for learning.
+[Test driven development](https://en.wikipedia.org/wiki/Test-driven_development) is not only interesting, but also good for learning a new language.
 Notebook `Challenge.ipynb` contains a lot of tasks specified by tests.
 These tests cover
-* Toolchain for numerical simulations (also, see the list of toolchain for physicists [here](Toolchain.md))
+* Toolchain for numerical simulations (also, see the list of toolchain for physicists [here](ToolChain.md))
 * Write Julia functions
 * Write simulated annealing